gee-community/example-scripts/Map.getBounds.md

 bounds = Map.getBounds( )
 ```

-A list ( or GeoJSON object )  of four numbers respectively indicating the map’s current westerly, southerly, easterly, and northerly coordinates in decimal degrees
+- *bounds* is a list ( or GeoJSON object )  of four numbers respectively indicating the map’s current westerly, southerly, easterly, and northerly coordinates in decimal degrees

-Description of syntax and arguments.

 ## Examples